-Southern right whales are dying in unprecedented numbers on their nursery ground at Península Valdés, Argentina in what are the most extreme mortality events ever observed for the species.
+Southern right whales are dying in unprecedented numbers on their nursery ground at Península Valdés, Argentina, in what is the most extreme mortality event ever observed for the species.
 Until recently, this was considered a healthy and robust population.
-However, at least 489 whales died between 2003 and 2011 (Sironi et al., 2012).
+However, at least 626 whales died between 2003 and 2014.
 The majority of the dead whales were calves less than three months old.
 Possible causes for these high mortalities include biotoxins, infectious diseases and reduced availability of food for females.
-The Southern Right Whale Health Monitoring Program, a consortium of Universities and NGOs (University of California - Davis, Whale Conservation Institute, Instituto de Conservación de Ballenas, Wildlife Conservation Society and Fundación Patagonia Natural) has performed post-mortem examinations of 672 whales found dead on the shores of Península Valdés between 2003 and 2013.
+The Southern Right Whale Health Monitoring Program, a consortium of Universities and NGOs (University of California - Davis, Whale Conservation Institute, Instituto de Conservación de Ballenas, Wildlife Conservation Society and Fundación Patagonia Natural) has performed post-mortem examinations of hundreds of whales found dead on the shores of Península Valdés between 2003 and 2013.
 Hundreds of biological samples have been collected and analyzed since 2003.
-However, a common cause of the high mortality rates in this southern right whale population remains to be found.
-In view of these deaths, it seems that this whale population and its ecosystem may be less healthy and robust than previously thought.
-This reinforces the importance of continuing the research and monitoring efforts to help understand the population trends and their causes.
+However, a common cause of the high mortality rates in this southern right

+South Atlantic Whales Sanctuary Management Plan whale population remains to be found.
+In view of these deaths, it seems that this whale population and its ecosystem may be less healthy and robust than previously stated.
+This reinforces the importance of continuing research and monitoring efforts to help understanding population trends and their causes.

 Kelp gulls feed on the skin and blubber of live southern right whales at Península Valdés.
 The gulls open large wounds on the whales' backs and affect whale behavior by interrupting nursing and resting bouts and increasing travel speed.
+The percentage of living mothers and calves with gull lesions increased from an average of 2% in the 1970s to 99% in the 2000s.
 Hence, kelp gull attacks have been considered as a potential cause of right whale calf mortality at Península Valdés.